davidkang3650/davidkangportfolio/content/pages/projects/project_one.md

 ---
 What goes on in the middle of Texas?

 As a proof of concept during my time woking at PBS, I started an ethnographical documentary series in the form of "Gonzo" journalism with collaboration from student creatives in the Texas A\&M filmmaking club and the Texas A\&M PBS station KAMU-FM.
 Some guiding ideas was an experimental, first person perspective into the various niche subcultures of Texas A\&M University.
-Early uses of my video synthesizer can be seen during the middle segment, which remained a constant theme throughout the series.
+Early uses of my video synthesizer can be seen during the middle segment, and analog video experiments remained a constant theme throughout the series.